AstroTechies/astroneermodding/docs/standards/metadatav2.rst

       - Each field MUST be a string, with the exception of ``placements``, which instead MUST be a JSON array of game paths to the procedural modifiers to place into this layer.
       - This field is represented as an array, and is OPTIONAL, defaulting to ``[]``.

+   -  ``crate_overlay_textures``

+      - A standard JSON array of strings, where each string is the package path of a crate overlay texture.
+      - For every specified texture, the integrator will create a custom crate overlay material instance from that texture, and add that material instance to the "CrateLogoMaterialInstances" map in the Astro Game Singleton.
+      - This field is represented as an array, and is OPTIONAL, defaulting to ``[]``.

 -  ``dependencies``

    - A JSON object containing dependencies that must be fetched for this mod to work.